drazdra/UNN/README.md

 In other words, neural networks do not reflect the data itself the way storage systems do.
 Neural networks reflect how data is organized, the possible relative distribution of its elements.

 For example:
-How closely kitten is related to cute and to milk.
-How closely snow is related to cold and blanket.
+How closely a kitten is related to "cute" and "milk".
+How closely snow is related to "cold" and a "blanket".
-And how closely blanket is related to coziness and coziness to a cat :).
+And how closely a blanket is related to coziness and coziness to a cat :).
-And that is within the context of winter and within the context of underwater swimming.
+And that is within the context of the winter and within the context of underwater swimming.

 But don't get me wrong, neural networks can go beyond just human ideas or words.
 They can process any data elements - sounds, syllables, numbers, images, weather, galaxies, anything.

-Based on this, let's write down what defines any neural network architecture, what makes it *to be* one:
+Based on this, let's write down what defines any neural network architecture, what *makes* it one:
- - how they represent (store) these patterns
+ - how it represents (stores) these patterns
- - how they actually find/match these patterns
+ - how it actually finds/matches these patterns
- - how they process these patterns (inference, classification, distillation, etc)
+ - how it processes these patterns (inference, classification, distillation, etc)
- - how they update these patterns
+ - how it updates these patterns

-If you go down one abstract level and define how these should be structured and work, you get a specific neural network architecture.
+If you go down one abstract level and define how all that should be structured and work, you get a specific neural network architecture.

-If you go down one more abstract level, you implement these structures in a certain form, like in code or with a physical device and get a specific model/engine pair.
+If you go down one more abstract level, you implement these structures in a certain form, like in code or with a physical device, and get a specific model/engine pair.

 But at the top level, all of *machine learning is simply creating these patterns*.

 Inference is simply an algorithm that can *continue* the pattern, by finding the best fitting continuation based on all the patterns it knows.

-Classification is simply finding the best fitting pattern within stored ones.
+Classification is simply finding the best fitting pattern within the stored ones.

-And memory, learning and thinking are *matching*+*processing*+*updating* the patterns.
+And memory, learning, and thinking are *matching*+*processing*+*updating* the patterns.

-Very simple, isn't it.
+Very simple, isn't it?
 It's all about beautiful patterns :).

-Before moving on, let's devote a bit more attention to the matching part as it has a trick up its sleeve :).
+Before moving on, let's devote a bit more attention to the matching part, as it has a trick up its sleeve :).

-That trick is in treating the existing context as a specific *point of view* to find the best matching one.
-So that within a single huge pattern we can find/pack various multiple patterns, depending on the perspective we take to look at it.
+That trick is in treating the existing context as a specific *point of view* to find the best matching pattern.
+So that within a single huge pattern we can find/pack a variety of patterns, depending on the perspective we take.

 You can visualize it as a starry sky.
-When a neural network gets trained it creates a starry sky pattern.
+When a neural network gets trained, it creates a starry sky pattern.
-You can see the constellations forming certain specific patterns but if you move to another star system, same stars now form a different pattern.
+You can see the constellations forming certain specific patterns but if you move to another star system, the same stars now form a different pattern.

 Seeing multiple patterns within one single pattern is just a matter of perspective or, in other words, of the context.